 This tax credit was enforced to catalyze innovation throughout the economy and to keep technical jobs.

 Most businesses are not aware that the R&D tax credit applies to companies of all sizes.
-Small and mid-sized companies that rely on growth marketing can also avail the R&D tax credit should they meet the required criteria.
+Small and mid-sized companies that rely on growth marketing can also avail of the R&D tax credit should they meet the required criteria.

 Now, due to numerous modifications and expansions over the years, more companies than ever before can benefit from this valuable incentive.